SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-microservice.html.md

     }

 Settings can be encrypted using "*credentials.*" prefix for tenant option key.
 Those will be decrypted and became available within microservice environment.
-Defining tenant options for microservice with same key as was defined in properties file will override the property.
+Defining tenant options for microservice with same key as was defined in configuration files, such as *.properties or manifest file, will override the particular property.
 > **Note:** you cannot override property injected by spring `@Value("${property.name}")`

 ### Logging